MEMORANDUM AND ORDER

 Breach of Plea Agreement

-Pursuant to the plea agreement defendant signed in 2002, defendant shall not face further charges for the "specific *201 crimes" charged in the 2001 indictment.
-However, the plea agreement "does not bar the use of such conduct as a predicate act or as the basis for a sentencing enhancement in a subsequent prosecution including . . .
-18 U.S.C. §§ 1961 et seq."
+seq.”
 The plain meaning of these provisions, read together, is that the plea agreement only bars a subsequent racketeering conspiracy charge composed of exactly the same predicate acts.
-The agreement specifically allows conduct alleged in the 2004 indictment to be used as a predicate act, as long as the "specific crime" is not re-alleged.
+The agreement specifically allows conduct alleged in the 2004 indictment to be used as a predicate act, as long as the “specific crime” is not re-alleged.
 The agreement does not bar, as defendant argues, all further racketeering conspiracy charges, because further racketeering prosecution is explicitly permitted under the agreement.
-Ignoring the "subsequent prosecution" language would go against the principle that a contract interpretation that "gives a reasonable, lawful, and effective meaning to all the terms is preferred to an interpretation [that] leaves a part unreasonable, unlawful, or of no effect."
-RESTATEMENT (SECOND) OF CONTRACTS § 203 (1981); see also LaSalle Bank Nat'l Ass'n v.
-Nomura Asset Capital Corp., 424 F.3d 195 (2d Cir.2005) ("words and phrases should be given their plain meaning and the contract should be construed so as to give full meaning and effect to all of its provisions" (internal quotation marks and alterations omitted)).
+Ignoring the “subsequent prosecution” language would go against the principle that a contract interpretation that “gives a reasonable, lawful, and effective meaning to all the terms is preferred to an interpretation [that] leaves a part unreasonable, unlawful, or of no effect.”
+Restatement (Second) of Contracts § 203 (1981);

 The defendant attacks Racketeering Act Four in the 2004 indictment because it also involves marijuana robbery; however, this marijuana robbery allegedly took place in lower Manhattan, whereas the robbery alleged in Racketeering Act Three in the *202 2001 indictment allegedly took place in Baltimore, as indicated in the PSR and admitted by defendant.
-(Def.'s Mem. at 10; Def.'s Ex.
-C ¶ 40.)
+(Def.’s Mem. at 10; Def.’s Ex.
+0¶ 40.)

-Therefore, at most, only one predicate act in the 2004 indictment overlaps with the 2001 indictment.
+Therefore, at most, only one predicate act in the 2004 indictment overlaps ■with the 2001 indictment.
 Even assuming Racketeering Acts Three in both indictments to be the same or similar conduct, the 2004 indictment is not barred.
 The plea agreement defendant signed in 2002 allows subsequent racketeering conspiracy charges using at least some of the same conduct alleged in the 2001 indictment as predicate acts.

-If the plea agreement defendant signed had mirrored language from the Double Jeopardy Clause, for example, by prohibiting "prosecutions for the same criminal offense," the import of the Russotti/Dean test might be appropriate.
-However, the plea agreement uses the phrase "specific crimes" and explicitly allows subsequent racketeering prosecutions using the "conduct [alleged in the 2001 indictment] as a predicate act."
+test might be appropriate.
+However, the plea agreement uses the phrase “specific crimes” and explicitly allows subsequent racketeering prosecutions using the “conduct [alleged in the 2001 indictment] as a predicate act.”
 These were the contractual terms negotiated between the defendant and the government, and they should not be disturbed.
 Breach of plea agreement and double jeopardy defenses are separate, and, in particular where jeopardy has not attached, the former may prove more successful.
-See, e.g., Vaughan, 715 F.2d at 1377 n.
-1. The breach of plea agreement defense depends not on double jeopardy standards but on the language used in the plea agreement, subject to strict contract interpretation.
-In the present case, by the terms of the plea agreement, the court finds the 2004 indictment permissible.

 For the reasons stated above, defendant’s motion to dismiss the 2004 indictment is denied.